darvikkunal/ETL-Data-Pipeline-Project-Using-Spotify-API/README.md

 - **Amazon S3**: For storing raw and processed data.
 - **AWS Glue**: For building data catalogs and crawling data files.
 - **Amazon Athena**: For querying and analyzing the stored data.

----

-This project exemplifies the use of AWS serverless technologies to automate the end-to-end data pipeline from extraction to analysis.